Generation X: Adjusting to a new societal environment

-Birth of the slacker
+Birth of the "slacker"

 In 1990, Time magazine published an article titled "Living: Proceeding with Caution", which described those then in their 20s as aimless and unfocused.
 Media pundits and advertisers further struggled to define the cohort, typically portraying them as "unfocused twentysomethings".
 A MetLife report noted: "media would portray them as the Friends generation: rather self-involved and perhaps aimless...but fun".

 Gen Xers were often portrayed as apathetic or as "slackers", lacking bearings, a stereotype which was initially tied to Richard Linklater's comedic and essentially plotless 1991 film Slacker.
 After the film was released, "journalists and critics thought they put a finger on what was different about these young adults in that 'they were reluctant to grow up' and 'disdainful of earnest action'".
 Ben Stiller's 1994 film Reality Bites also sought to capture the zeitgeist of the generation with a portrayal of the attitudes and lifestyle choices of the time.

 Negative stereotypes of Gen X young adults continued, including that they were "bleak, cynical, and disaffected".
 In 1998, such stereotypes prompted sociological research at Stanford University to study the accuracy of the characterization of Gen X young adults as cynical and disaffected.
 Using the national General Social Survey, the researchers compared answers to identical survey questions asked of 18–29-year-olds in three different time periods.
 Additionally, they compared how older adults answered the same survey questions over time.
 The surveys showed 18–29-year-old Gen Xers did exhibit higher levels of cynicism and disaffection than previous cohorts of 18–29-year-olds surveyed.
 However, they also found that cynicism and disaffection had increased among all age groups surveyed over time, not just young adults, making this a period effect, not a cohort effect.
 In other words, adults of all ages were more cynical and disaffected in the 1990s, not just Generation X.

+In a 2023 interview with television host Bill Maher on the podcast Club Random with Bill Maher, vocalist and guitarist Billy Corgan hinted at how the Smashing Pumpkins spoke to the disillusionment felt by many Gen Xers as they reached adulthood, noting: